jp-mess/vae-color-article/index.md

 <br>

-## Step 6: apply this new MLE to the original, full resolution image
+## Step 6: apply this map to the original, full resolution image

 <p align="center">
   <img src="diagrams/one_iter.png" alt="One Iteration">